r3labs/sse/README.md

 }
 ```

-This creates a new stream inside of the scheduler.
+This creates a new stream inside the scheduler.
 Seeing as there are no consumers, publishing a message to this channel will do nothing.
-Clients can connect to this stream once the http handler is started by specifying _stream_ as a url parameter, like so:
+Clients can connect to this stream once the http handler is started by specifying _stream_ as an url parameter, like so:

 ```
 http://server/events?stream=messages